tidalmigrations/machine_stats/unix/CONTRIBUTING.md

 This will update the version and trigger the PyPI build and deploy.

+_Note_: You can verify that the version has been updated after running the `bump2version` command by checking the `config.cfg` file. (current_version)
 ## Finally

 Thanks again for your interest in improving the project!
 You're taking action